evykassirer/notes/cs365/README.md

 ## Lecture 13 (Feb 14)

-(extra non-exam things, except maybe
+(extra non-exam things -- ie this week isn't covered on the exam)

-"what is the statement of Hilbert's 10th problem")
+(this is because he forgot there was another week before reading week and doesn't want to start the second half of the course until we get back)

 ### Hilbert's 10th problem